Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Definition of 2N and 3N SRCs

 \section{Definition of 2N and 3N~SRCs}

 In a non-relativistic formulation we define a nucleon to be in a 2N~SRC pair if its momentum exceeds the characteristic nuclear Fermi momentum, ($k_{F} \sim 250$~MeV/c) and is almost completely balanced by the momentum of the correlated nucleon in the pair.
-In the light-front representation the condition is that LC momentum fractions of the correlated nucleons $\alpha_1$ and $\alpha_2$ satisfy conditions: $\alpha_i\ge 1.3$ or $\alpha_i \le 0.7$ for $i=1,2$ and $\alpha_1 + \alpha_2 \approx 2$.
+In the light-cone representation the requirement is that LC momentum fractions of the correlated nucleons $\alpha_1$ and $\alpha_2$ satisfy conditions: $\alpha_i\ge 1.3$ or $\alpha_i \le 0.7$ for $i=1,2$ and $\alpha_1 + \alpha_2 \approx 2$.
+There are also 2N-SRCs with $\alpha_i\sim 1$ and $p_\perp>0.3$~GeV/c, however they are not important for inclusive scattering at $x>1$.

 For the nucleon in a 3N~SRC we assume again, that its momentum significantly exceeds $k_{F}$, but in this case this momentum is balanced by two correlated nucleons each with momenta exceeding $k_F$.
-As in the case of 2N~SRC the center of mass momentum of the 3N~SRC is small, $p_{cm} \le k_F$.
+As in the case of 2N-SRCs the center of mass momentum of the 3N~SRC is small, $p_{cm} \le k_F$.
 The description of 3N-SRCs in the LF representation corresponds to the situation in which $\alpha_i\ge 1.3$ or $\alpha_i \le 0.7$ for $i=1,2,3$ and $\alpha_1 + \alpha_2 + \alpha_3 \approx 3$.
-In principle some 3N correlations may correspond to the kinematics where only say $\alpha_1$ is large while two other nucleons have larger transverse momenta.
-We do not discuss here such correlations since they contribute very little to $A(e,e^\prime)X$ reactions.
+Similar to 2N-SRC case, some 3N correlations may correspond to the kinematics in which $\alpha_i\sim 1$ with nucleons having very large transverse momenta.
+We do not discuss here such correlations since they contribute very little to $A(e,e^\prime)X$ reactions at $x>1$.

 The complete nuclear wave function should incorporate components related to 2N- and 3N-SRCs.
-However, the calculation of a wave function from first principles is currently impossible due to a poor understanding of strong interaction dynamics at short internucleon distances.
+However, the first principle calculation of a wave function containing these components is currently impossible due to a poor understanding of strong interaction dynamics at short internucleon distances.
 Relativistic effects that become increasingly important at large momenta of nucleons involved in short range correlations are also an impediment.